anthonyteti/videogamewordle/README.md

 # Video Game Wordle Web App

 This is a web application inspired by the game Wordle but focused on guessing video game titles.
 The app is built using Python (Flask) for the backend and HTML/CSS/JavaScript for the frontend.
+Currently not complete in it's entirety but the main functionality is working.

 ## Features